Guidance from EEOC on Maintaining a Safe Workplace During COVID-19 Pandemic

 The EEOC encourages all employers to review the guidance (Pandemic Preparedness in the Workplace and the Americans With Disabilities Act) to implement strategies to navigate the impact of COVID-19 in the workplace.
 Though this guidance was originally written during the H1N1 outbreak, the EEOC considers it still relevant today and identifies established ADA and Rehabilitation Act principles to answer questions frequently asked about the workplace during a pandemic.

 The guidance, in the form of questions and answers, released by the EEOC between March 15, 2020, and April 23, 2020, covers the following topics: Disability Related Inquiries; Confidentiality of Medical Information; Hiring and Onboarding; Reasonable Accommodations; Pandemic-Related Anti-Harassment; and Return to Work.
 The selected questions and answers covered below are relevant to employers.
-The complete EEOC guidance can be found by clicking here.
+Read the complete EEOC guidance.

 If you have any questions regarding the EEOC’s guidance or answers below, please contact a member of Barrett McNagny’s Labor and Employment team.